London to turn derelict docklands site into shop-free 'mall'

 The consortium has yet to sign any deals, a spokeswoman for the developers said.

-Similar showrooms include Guinness's Storehouse brewery in Dublin, Ireland, and Samsung's former 10,000 square foot space in New York's Time Warner Center.
+Similar showrooms include Guinness's Storehouse brewery in Dublin, Ireland, and Samsung's former 10,000 square foot space in New York's Time Warner Centre.

 The plan comes as retailers and mall owners grapple with the growing popularity of online shopping.
 Many brands are opening fewer but larger stores that can serve as venues for promotional events, while shopping centre owners are including more leisure facilities to lure customers out of their homes.